takrami/carousel/README.md

 > Tests do not cover all scenarios.
 More test cases can be added.

-> If you decided to change the app port.
+> If you decided to change the app port or running the app on a different port.
 You also need to change the port in the following file `cypress/integration/spec.ts` line `9`.
 (This can be added to test env when it's configured)

 ## How to use Slider component